 Neuron and synaptic junction- image from wiki commons and freepik

 Mechanism of Reflex Actions

 Reflex is an instant and natural action in response to a surprise provocation from the outside environment.
-What if a dog suddenly starts running ( stimulus) behind you, naturally you will demonstrate fight or flight response.
-Because you feel that it might bite or scratch.
-To react to the obvious threat, you will start running and the act of running is a reflexive action.
+What if a dog suddenly starts running ( stimulus) behind you, naturally you will display a fight or flight response as your brain senses the threat in the form of a running dog.
+To react to the apparent threat, you will start running which is nothing but the reflexive action.
 Pulling your hand off the lamp, feeling like a watery mouth when you see a delicious dish, etc. are some of the examples of reflexive actions.
-These actions do not involve a deep thinking process rather, they just happen like common emotions.
+These actions are instant and automated rather than systematic and prolonged.

 Control and coordination through Reflex Arc

 Our coordination and control occur through a path called the reflex arc.
 A reflex arc process through a sequence of flow of information or signals.
 Our nervous system quickly responds to the harmful stimulus from an external source in a sudden and unexpected manner.
 The process begins with the identification of sensory stimuli from our sense organs, and then the stimulus is passed to the brain via spinal nerves.
 The brain quickly responds to the incoming stimuli from the spinal column in the form of response.
 A response travels to the peripheral muscles and bones through nerves to prompt necessary action.
 For example, if our finger comes in contact with a heated lamp, the nerves in the affected area send a signal to the brain and the brain generates a message to quickly withdraw the hand.